 - No timer or programmability

-The Cuisinart CPO-850 Pour Over Coffee Brewer offers three different flavour strengths, mild, medium, and bold, to customise your brew to your taste.
+The Cuisinart CPO-850 Pour Over Coffee Brewer offers three different flavors: mild, medium, and bold, to customize your brew to your taste.
 Fully programmable, you can set your coffee maker the night before and wake up to delicious, freshly brewed coffee in the morning.
-The modern, stainless steel finish looks like something from Star Trek, which is a definite point in its favour in my book.

 - Pre-wets the coffee grounds to allow for blooming